nclisg/ZenPacks.community.Bind/README.md

 # ZenPacks.community.Bind

-This zenpack uses RNDC to generate statics for bind which is then parsed via a python script ran via a command data source.
+This zenpack uses rndc to generate statics for bind.
+The stats are parsed via a python script executed from a command data source.

 Setup steps: